Waiting For a New Type of Tattoo Removal

 The tattoo removal liquid releases the ink from your cells so it can be pushed out through the skin's surface.
 There is inflammation and a crust / scab forms over treated areas.
 When the scab falls off, the tattoo ink comes with it.
 After the treated areas have healed, the process is repeated on untreated areas until the entire tattoo has been removed.

-Watch the video below to see the Eclipse MicroPen TR in use on Fox 29 News in San Antonio.
+Watch the video below to see tattoo removal using Tatt2Away on ABC4 News in Utah.

 How is this new type of tattoo removal / TEPR better than lasers?